jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 What tables do you see in the database?
 ```
 .tables

+Album          Employee       InvoiceLine    PlaylistTrack
+Artist         Genre          MediaType      Track
+Customer       Invoice        Playlist
 ```

-Could you tell me what data is in the Invoice table?
+#Could you tell me what data is in the Invoice table?
 ```
 SELECT * FROM Invoice;
 ```